matuzo/HTMHell/hell/adventcalendar/2025/17/index.md

 }
 ```

-(Why do either of those things?
-No idea.
-But you can!)

 The hyphenation makes `&shy;` more suitable for typical prose than `<wbr>`.
 That said, hyphenation in general is a bit of a minefield:

+- It doesn't work well in every language.
 - Breaking up a word between two lines, hyphenated or not, can be challenging for many readers.
 - While hyphenation has a long and rich typographic history, its readability has always been highly dependent on the size, layout and justification of the overall text.
+Dynamic content and responsive containers make it that much tougher to get right.

 I occasionally find `&shy;` helpful when I’m writing and notice a word flowing in a particularly troublesome way.
 I’d consider frequent usage a signal to simplify my verbiage or tweak my design.

 ## The “non-breaking space” character, `&nbsp;`

 Normally, whitespace characters are the most reliable indication of a line break opportunity.
-The `&nbsp;` character openly _defies_ that convention, applying a space that is, much like Kimmy Schmidt, _unbreakable_:
+The `&nbsp;` character openly _defies_ that convention, applying a space that is, much like [Kimmy Schmidt](https://en.wikipedia.org/wiki/Unbreakable_Kimmy_Schmidt), _unbreakable_:

 ```html
 Keep&nbsp;it&nbsp;together